emilycheatham/p1_yoga_for_you/README.md

     > - To be provided an acknowledgment that the request/sign up has been sent.
     > - To know how if and long it will be until you get a response.
-    > - To know how to expect the resonse - via e-mail.
+    > - To know how to expect the response - via e-mail.
     > - To be able to navigate back to the home page

 #### Website Goal

-    > - Provide an acknowledgement.of receipt of form.
+    > - Provide an acknowledgement of receipt of form.
     > - Provide a clear link back to the index.html page.

 ___